sep/SEPValidationEngine/README.md

  1. the validation of the collection as a whole and
  2. the validation of each item in the collection

+It's best practice to isolate each of these in their own method:

     public ValidationStatus ValidateList(dynamic data)
     {